MeghanaNandaKumar/MeghanaNandaKumar/README.md

 ## Professional Experience

+   💡 Product designer in the tech and healthcare industries.

-   💡 📈 Copywriter in Marketing & Advertising.
+   📈 Copywriter in Marketing & Advertising.

    👩‍💻 Graduate Teaching Assistant for User Experience Design and Testing course at Northeastern University.